faker-js/faker/docs/guide/usage.md

 Unlike the `_id` property that uses an `uuid` implementation, which has a low chance of duplicates, the `email` function is more likely to produce duplicates, especially if the call arguments are similar.
 We have a dedicated guide page on generating [unique values](unique).

 The example above demonstrates how to generate complex objects.
-To gain more control over specific properties, you can introduce an `overwrites` or similar parameter:
+To gain more control over the values of specific properties, you can introduce `overwrites`, `options` or similar parameters:

 ```ts {3,17}
 import { faker } from '@faker-js/faker';